MicrosoftDocs/well-architected/well-architected/services/networking/api-management/operational-excellence.md

 > - Trace calls in Azure API Management to help with debugging and testing.
 > - Configure logging using Azure Monitor for the API Management service.
 > - Choose the right modes to access private site connections.
-> - Evaluate firewall rules and IP whitelisting based on the API Management public IP address.
+> - Evaluate firewall rules and IP allowlists based on the API Management public IP address.

 ## Configuration recommendations